gberriz/datarail-2.0/doc/tsv.md

   section: name, type, category (descibed below), and description (optional).

+* Therefore, the rows of the content section all have the same number of columns as there are rows in the header.

-* The main purpose of the header is to guide the parsing of the file by programmatic tools.
+* The main purpose of the header is to *guide the parsing* of the file by programmatic tools.

+* the columns of the header section are the following

 ** __name__ : lower-case letters, digits, and underscores only (no spaces, punctuation, parentheses, etc.); IOW, cell_line is a valid